dvlab-research/3DSSD/README.md

 Currently we only support KITTI dataset, and NuScenes dataset will be supported as soon as possible.

-(1) Please download the KITTI dataset, and arrange it as below ( please also download the estimated road planes at [here](https://drive.google.com/file/d/1d5mq0RXRnvHPVeKx6Q612z0YRO1t2wAp/view)).
+(1) Please download the KITTI dataset and arrange it as below.

 ```
 .                                           (root directory)